Will plant-based foods replace kibble diets made from meat? Here's what science says.

 "The end goal is to create an environmentally friendly, high-quality food for pets that's vegan and tasty.

-The dog food is made with koji, that is 50 percent protein (steak is 30 percent, for comparison).
+The dog food is made with koji, which is 50 percent protein (in contrast, steak is 30 percent.)
 The koji is pressed like tofu with a beet-based sugar solution, which is then sliced and baked to make the kibble.
 The company also plans to mix vegetables like pumpkin, sweet potato, buckwheat, and potato flour to make different flavors to add fat and fiber requirements.

 But Does Science Back Plant-Based or Vegan Diets for Dogs?

-In the U.S., people share their households with 47.1 million cats and 60.2 million dogs, according to the 2017-2018 National Pet Owners Survey.
+In the U.S., people share their households with 42.7 million cats and 63.4 million dogs, according to the 2019-2020 National Pet Owners Survey.
 How many of these companion animals will be offered a vegan diet?
 Is there such a thing as a vegan dog?
 Some pet owners say their dogs thrive on it.
 Those with dogs that have food allergies and suffer from obesity say it helps.
-Others work with board-certified veterinary nutritionists on carefully-designed vegan diets that meets all of their pet’s nutritional needs.
+Others work with board-certified veterinary nutritionists on carefully designed vegan diets that meet all of their pet's nutritional needs.

 According to a report published in 2015 looking at vegetarian commercial pet food diets by the Journal of the American Medical Veterinary Association: